Obama, Xi latest leaders to escape to California desert retreat

-RANCHO MIRAGE, California (Reuters) - Frank Sinatra married his fourth wife here, Richard Nixon visited to nurse his wounds after resigning the presidency, and now the names of Barack Obama and Xi Jinping are added to the long list of celebrities and political leaders who have trekked to this desert getaway.
+RANCHO MIRAGE, Calif., June 8 (Reuters) - Frank Sinatra married his fourth wife here, Richard Nixon visited to nurse his wounds after resigning the presidency, and now the names of Barack Obama and Xi Jinping are added to the long list of celebrities and political leaders who have trekked to this desert getaway.

 The late philanthropists Walter and Leonore Annenberg intended their Sunnylands sanctuary to be something of a “Camp David of the West,” a reference to the presidential retreat tucked away in the Maryland mountains near Washington.